KathiraveluLab/Beehive/DOCS/contributing.md

 ## 3. Create Meaningful Pull Request Titles and Descriptions

 When submitting a pull request (PR), it's important to make the title and description clear and easy to understand.
-Here’s how to do it:
+Here's how to do it:

 ### Pull Request Title:
 - **Be specific**: Clearly describe what the pull request accomplishes.